silenarestrepo/holberton-system_engineering-devops/0x00-shell_basics/README.md

-mv [[:upper:]]:move all files beginning with an uppercase letter to the directory rm * ~: delete all files in the current working directory that end with the character ~ mkdir -p: create different directories in the current directory
+mv [[:upper:]]:move all files beginning with an uppercase letter to the directory rm * ~: delete all files in the current working directory that end with the character ~ mkdir -p: create different directories in the current directory ls -m: list all the files and directories of the current directory, separated by commas